Captains and mates supervise other workers.

 - Inspect the cargo hold during loading, to ensure that the cargo is stowed according to specifications

-- Make announcements to passengers, when needed
+- Make announcements to passengers when needed

 Pilots guide ships in harbors, on rivers, and on other confined waterways.
 They are not part of a ship’s crew but go aboard a ship to guide it through a particular waterway that they are familiar with.
 They work in places where a high degree of familiarity with local tides, currents, and hazards is needed.
-Some, called harbor pilots, work for ports and help many ships coming into the harbor during the day.
+Some, called harbor pilots, work for ports and help many ships that come into the harbor during the day.
 When coming into a commercial port, a captain will often have to turn control of the vessel over to a pilot, who can safely guide it into the harbor.
 Pilots typically do the following: